 The purpose of Kindle Unlimited is to give new authors and smaller publishing houses center stage.
 You’ll get recommendations based on your reading habits, but you may not find that latest bestseller.
 On the other hand, Prime Reading is packed with popular books from familiar publishers, along with a selection of bestsellers, and all books are hand-picked by the editors.

-If you’re unsure which service to choose, the number of books you read during a given month could help you narrow down a choice.
-If you’re an occasional-reader, who likes to read well-known authors and books at a leisurely pace, then Prime Reading may be the fit for you.
-If you’re a bookworm who tears through several books each month, you may find more value from Kindle Unlimited.
-Most of the books in the Kindle catalog are already competitively priced, so you’ll need to read quite a bit to get the most bang for your buck with this membership.
+If you don’t know which book service you may prefer, consider the number of books you read during a given month.
+If you’re a leisurely reader who prefers to pick up a book every once in a while or prefers well-known authors or titles, then Prime Reading may be the best choice for you.
+Conversely, the bookworms who always have their nose in a book may find more bang for their book with Kindle Unlimited.
+Many of the titles in the Kindle catalog are already pretty competitively priced, so you may need to read quite a few books to make the most of your membership.